ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 ### Provision a service
 {: #satellite-tour-link-service}

-1. Provision a {{site.data.keyword.cloudant}} service instance.
+1. Provision a {{site.data.keyword.databases-for-postgresql}} service instance or use an existing one.
+   Because {{site.data.keyword.satelliteshort}} link makes {{site.data.keyword.cloud_notm}} resources available to your location, you can choose to provision your instance with **Private** service endpoints only.
-1. Create service credentials.
+1. Create service credentials or reuse existing credentials.
+1. In the credentials, make note of the values for the following keys:
+   * connection / postgress / hosts / hostname
+   * connection / postgress / hosts / port
+   * connection / postgress / authentication / username
+   * connection / postgress / authentication / password
+   * connection / postgress / database

 ### Expose the service to the {{site.data.keyword.satelliteshort}} location
 {: #satellite-tour-link-location}